Gun test: Hatsan Escort Rimfire (Synthetic)

-Chris Parkin reviews the great value Hatsan Escort Rimfire, which comes with everything you need to get started right away!
+Chris Parkin test reviews the great value Hatsan Escort Rimfire, which comes with bipod, scope, mounts and more so you can get started right away!

 I imagine a large number of us entered the world of rifle shooting using a .22 rimfire that was quite likely a BRNO or maybe a CZ 452.
 I certainly did and it’s tricky to see newer versions as inherently any more accurate.
 However, stocks have moved on significantly from the old hog’s back offerings, with their super long barrels and iron sights, and these are now often found priced to sell on dusty shelves in the back of a gunshop.

 Hatsan have chosen to copy one of the most iconic rimfires, the CZ 452 with a nod to modernity, furnish it with a striking synthetic stock and a plethora of accessories, and offer a package deal that needs only ammunition to get you shooting on the range.
 It’s not perfect, but it’s a great start for any shooter who would otherwise waste money buying incorrect accessories before learning what will and will not be of use to them in the longer term.

 Opening the Hatsan’s box revealed a matt black rifle in a matching polymer stock.
 The barrel isn’t free-floated, but it looks to be a solidly snug barrelled action within a stiff forend.
 A muzzle brake is supplied, although it’s more like a flash hider to my eyes for the minimal recoil a .22 LR will generate.
 This surrounds a ½” UNF thread, so a moderator is easily added and I immediately did so.